berkeley-gif/caladapt-website-2021/content/blog/2023-09-25-understanding-warming-levels.md

 <figure class="image">
   <img src="/img/blog/annual_anthro_emissions.png" alt="Figure of annual anthropogenic emissions over the 2015-2100 period">
-  <figcaption>Annual anthropogenic (human-caused) emissions over the 2015–2100 period.
+  <figcaption><a href="https://www.ipcc.ch/report/ar6/wg1/figures/summary-for-policymakers/figure-spm-4" target="_blank">Annual anthropogenic (human-caused) emissions over the 2015–2100 period</a>.
 IPCC Sixth Assessment Report — emissions scenarios differ wildly.</figcaption>
 </figure>

 Traditionally, if you were interested in a particular time-frame (e.g. the 2040’s or the 2080’s) a large fraction of the uncertainty in climate projections will have to do with the scenario you believe is most likely to occur, especially later in the century.